Aardvark: Feeding

-During a foraging period, they will stop to dig a "V" shaped trench with their forefeet and then sniff it profusely as a means to explore their location.
+During a foraging period, they will stop to dig a V-shaped trench with their forefeet and then sniff it profusely as a means to explore their location.
 When a concentration of ants or termites is detected, the aardvark digs into it with its powerful front legs, keeping its long ears upright to listen for predators, and takes up an astonishing number of insects with its long, sticky tongue—as many as 50,000 in one night have been recorded.
 Its claws enable it to dig through the extremely hard crust of a termite or ant mound quickly.
 It avoids inhaling the dust by sealing the nostrils.
 When successful, the aardvark's long (up to 30 cm) tongue licks up the insects; the termites' biting, or the ants' stinging attacks are rendered futile by the tough skin.
 After an aardvark visit at a termite mound, other animals will visit to pick up all the leftovers.
 Termite mounds alone do not provide enough food for the aardvark, so they look for termites that are on the move.
 When these insects move, they can form columns 10–40 m long and these tend to provide easy pickings with little effort exerted by the aardvark.
 These columns are more common in areas of livestock or other hoofed animals.
 The trampled grass and dung attract termites from the Odontotermes, Microtermes, and Pseudacanthotermes genera.

-On a nightly basis they tend to be more active during the first portion of night (roughly the four hours between 8:00 p.m. and 12:00 a.m.); however, they don't seem to prefer bright or dark nights over the other.
+On a nightly basis they tend to be more active during the first portion of night (roughly the four hours between 8:00 p.m. and 12:00 a.m.); however, they do not seem to prefer bright or dark nights over the other.
 During adverse weather or if disturbed they will retreat to their burrow systems.
 They cover between 2 and 5 km per night; however, some studies have shown that they may traverse as far as 30 km in a night.